top of page

 Lead investigator:

-Eiryn Griest Schwartzman, CHES (Public Health and Sociology)
+Eiryn Griest Schwartzman, CHES (Public Health, Sociology, disability research)

 • Kris Jayme Matas (Library and Information Sciences)